 The wider Waterloo area offers a range of outdoor fun and cultural activities for local residents, and there are plenty of shopping malls, restaurants, nightlife and entertainment facilities for expats to choose from.

 Those with a yearning for the hustle and bustle of a big city will appreciate that Toronto, North America’s fourth-largest metropolis, is just a one-hour drive away.
 Expats will therefore never be short of entertainment options.

 Shopping in Waterloo

 Expats will find strip malls at just about every major intersection in Waterloo.
 Shoppers can find branches of high-street stores as well as a number of chain eateries and coffee shops at the city’s largest shopping mall, Conestoga Mall, located on King Street North in the city centre.

 For a less generic shopping experience, expats should head to Uptown Waterloo where they can find artisan goods at the Atrium and upscale designer boutiques at Waterloo Town Square.

 Nightlife and entertainment in Waterloo

 Considering that it is a fairly small city, Waterloo boasts some excellent nightlife.
-Regardless of whether an individual is interested in listening to live music, watching an arts performance or simply grabbing a few drinks with friends at a local bar, there is something for everyone.
+Regardless of whether an individual is interested in live music, watching an arts performance or simply grabbing a few drinks with friends at a local bar, there is something for everyone.

 The range of nightlife venues includes authentic Irish pubs, piano bars and jazz clubs.
 The city also has a handful of nightclubs.

 If expats exhaust all their options in Waterloo, they can easily find more variety in nearby Toronto.

 Eating out in Waterloo